ted-spence-avalara/developer-dot/_posts/2018-03-09-AvaTax-18-3-patch-notes.md

 The AvaTax March release will provide a two-week period where the March release of AvaTax will be available for integration testing into the Sandbox environment.
 If your engineering team would like a sandbox account for testing purposes, please contact your account manager or [open a support ticket](https://help.avalara.com/Directory/Contact_Avalara/Submit_a_Case).

-The AvaTax API team will host a developer webinar to discuss the March release on Monday, March 19th, 2018, at 10:00 AM Pacific time.
-If you would like to ask questions about the AvaTax API Update, please join the webinar.
-The webinar will include 15 minutes of time for Q&A regarding this release cycle.
+The AvaTax API team will host a [developer webinar to discuss the March release](https://attendee.gotowebinar.com/register/8135505725963625219) on Monday, March 19th, 2018, at 10:00 AM Pacific time.
+If you would like to ask questions about the AvaTax API 18.3 release, please sign up and join us for a lively discussion of the changes to the AvaTax API.
+The webinar will conclude with a 15 minute Q&A session for developers to ask any questions about this release cycle.

 <h3>Exemption Certificates API</h3>